Comey speaks: Follow live from his Senate hearing at 10 a.m. (ET)

 In his seven pages of prepared remarks, the former FBI director describes four months of awkward meetings and phone calls with the President where he tried to influence the Russia investigation.

 - Jan.
-27: At a dinner meeting in the White House, the President tells “I need loyalty.
+27: At a dinner meeting in the White House, the President told Mr. Comey: “I need loyalty.
 I expect loyalty.”
 Mr. Comey demurred, though when pressed on the point again, he replied: “You will always get honesty from me.”

 - Feb.
 14: In the Oval Office, Mr. Trump tried to persuade Mr. Comey to back off an investigation of his recently fired national security adviser, Michael Flynn.